 “Do non-binary people need hormones or other treatments?”

 Non-binary people (and binary transgender people) are all different in management needs and goals.

-Some non-binary people will need hormones; some non-binary people will want gender confirming surgeries, some may desire both.
-Others may just require an outlet to verbalise and rationalise their feelings.
+Some non-binary people will need hormones; some non-binary people will want gender affirming surgeries, some may desire both.
+Others may require an outlet to verbalise and rationalise their feelings.

 “What’s the algorithm for treating people for gender dysphoria?”

 There are no hard and fast rules or algorithms for which treatments are used or necessary.
 The patient needs to lead management and treatment decisions in line with what they want.
 There is no set checklist to tick off to ‘treat’ gender issues (though I will explain general pathways in a later post).
 Some patients are content with having validation and discussion with a healthcare professional, some require hormones, some require surgeries.
 Not every experience is the same, and treatment ideals and goals may evolve in time.

 In the UK, it is generally accepted that referral to a Gender Identity Clinic may be necessary.

 The RCGP have guidelines on medical treatment of trans patients and hormone prescriptions.
 WPATH standards of care are also a really useful resource.
 See the references below for links to these.

 As a general rule, I would avoid the word ‘transsexual’ if not used by the patient themselves, as it is often used in a derogatory sense and is somewhat outdated – more often nowadays the term transgender is used.
 A note here too though, that using the language a person uses to define themselves can be incredibly therapeutic and validating.
 The words to describe and define trans* people are still developing, and people use a variety of terms for their identity.